San Antonio, Parañaque: History

-The barangay was founded in 1978 as a result of real estate development and changing demographics happening across the Manila region in the decades following World War II.
+Barangay San Antonio was founded in 1978 as a result of real estate development and changing demographics happening across the Manila region in the decades following World War II.
 The multiplication of barangays was also aided by a national government program for economic acceleration through the creation of more administrative divisions during the term of President Ferdinand Marcos.
-The contiguous gated communities of San Antonio Valley (except Phases 2, 6, 12 and 15), Barangay Village, Fourth Estate, and Mon El Subdivision were separated from San Dionisio on May 1, 1978 through Presidential Decree No. 1329.
-It was named after its largest component village (San Antonio Valley Phase 1) where the Roman Catholic Archdiocese of Manila established the San Antonio de Padua Parish Church in 1970, with Saint Anthony of Padua as its patron.
+The contiguous gated communities of San Antonio Valley (except Phases 2, 6, 12 and 15), Barangay Village, Fourth Estate, and Mon El Subdivision were separated from San Dionisio through Presidential Decree No. 1329.
+The new barangay was named after San Antonio Valley Phase 1, its largest component village where the San Antonio de Padua Parish Church is located, with Saint Anthony of Padua as its patron.